A Pragmatic Guide to Data Engineering Project Management

 Governance should provide clarity, not bureaucracy.
 An effective framework defines accountability.

-• Data Custodian: The technical team (data engineers) responsible for the secure transport, storage, and processing of the data, implementing the policies defined by owners and stewards.
+- Data Custodian: The technical team (data engineers) responsible for the secure transport, storage, and processing of the data, implementing the policies defined by owners and stewards.
+On platforms like Databricks, this often maps directly to Unity Catalog access roles.

 This structure clarifies decision-making.
-To enforce it, a robust change management plan is essential, ensuring that platform modifications are introduced in a controlled, predictable manner that protects the integrity of the data ecosystem.
+Enforcing it takes a documented change-control process, so platform modifications are introduced in a controlled, predictable manner that protects the integrity of the data.

-These are the most common questions from leaders managing data platform projects, with direct, evidence-based answers.
+These are the most common questions from leaders managing data platform projects, with direct answers.

 What is a realistic timeline for a data platform MVP?